compose-generator/ccom/README.md

 ## Grammar
-*Note a grammar is dependent on the line comment chars and the block comment chars.
+*Note a grammar is dependent on the line comment identifiers and the block comment identifiers.
 In this particular case the line comment char is `//`, the block comment char open is `/*` and the block comment char close is `*/`*

 Start symbol: `CONTENT`.